 Companies that manufacture personal care products are required by law to list ingredients they use.
 However, perfumes, as secret mixtures, are exempt.

-The David Suzuki Foundation’s “Dirty Dozens” list states that more than 3,000 chemicals can be used in fragrances found in cosmetics and body care products.
-According to the Foundation, the toxicity of most of these has not been tested (either alone or in combination).
-There are not enough studies in this area, and many of these ingredients have been known to cause adverse effects such as headaches, breathing problems, asthma and/or allergies, rashes, etc.
+The David Suzuki Foundation’s “Dirty Dozens” list states that more than 3,000 substances can be used in fragrances found in cosmetics and body care products and many of these ingredients have been known to cause adverse effects such as headaches, breathing problems, asthma and/or allergies, rashes, etc.

 According to British researchers, the second leading cause for allergies in dermatology patients is “perfume”.

-According to the EWG, the most toxic of the chemicals listed are phthalates, octoxynols and nonoxynols.
+According to the EWG, the most controversial chemicals listed are phthalates, octoxynols and nonoxynols.
 Why?
 Phthalates are potent endocrine disruptors associated with birth defects in the reproductive system in baby boys.
-Octoxynols and nonoxynols are also persistent endocrine disruptors.
-Endocrine disruptors, allergens and synthetic raw materials contaminated by carcinogens are also found in the composition of the perfumes*.
+Octoxynols and nonoxynols also have the potentiel to become persistent endocrine disruptors.
+Endocrine disruptors, allergens and synthetic raw materials contaminated by carcinogens are also found in the composition of the perfumes1.

-It’s also worth noting that once the concentration of an ingredient is less than 0.01%, there is no requirement to print it on the label.
-This standard applies internationally.
+It’s also worth noting that even if the concentration of an ingredient is less than 0.01%, and it is an intentional addition, it must be registered.

 In Europe, cosmetics are regulated by the European Regulation on Cosmetic Products (Regulation (EC) No. 1223/2009).
 The ingredients must also be listed in descending order of their weight (quantity), and perfumes and fragrant and aromatic compositions as well as their raw materials are mentioned as “perfume” or “aroma”.

-Along with the “fragrance” label, manufacturers have been required since 2003 to clearly list allergens in their products (list of 26 recognized allergens) if their concentration exceeds 0.001% in non-rinsed (creams, lotions, etc.) and 0.01% in rinsed (shampoo, makeup removers, masks, etc.).
+Along with the “fragrance” label, manufacturers have been required since 2003 to clearly list allergens in their products if their concentration exceeds 0.001% in non-rinsed (creams, lotions, etc.) and 0.01% in rinsed (shampoo, makeup removers, masks, etc.).
 Some U.S. states, such as California, are also required by law to do so, as is Canada, which is in the process of updating its regulations2.

 Consumers looking for “perfume-free” body or cosmetic treatments are reassured by products without “secret” ingredients or blends.
 Their choices are guided by their sense of smell and the “fragrance-free” label.
 They expect that fragrance-free means exactly that: products that are unscented.
 This is a popular belief.
 Why?
 Fragrance-free products may actually have a distinctive scent.

 The product ingredients may have a fresh, clean smell.
-For example, cosmetics made with vanillin will smell like vanilla.
+For example, cosmetics made with chamomile extract will smell like chamomile.
 But sometimes, raw materials used can have scents that consumers find unpleasant.
 When producing fragrance-free cosmetics, manufacturers may add masking and neutralizing agents to cover unpleasant odours.

 A totally unscented cosmetic actually contains substances found in the secret mix that you can see on the label, under the umbrella term “Fragrance/Perfume”.

-As we understand, it is still legal and permissible to disguise all ingredients of fragrances or “fragrance-free” products under the term “perfume”.
+It is still legal and permissible to not include all ingredients of fragrances or “fragrance-free” products to preserve trade secrecy.
 If you prefer scented body or cosmetic treatments, there are companies with respectful development criteria that list all ingredients in their fragrances, even though it’s not required by law.

-To find these, make sure that Perfume/Fragrance are not on the list of ingredients.
-The same applies when looking for unscented cosmetic products.
-Be sure to carefully check the ingredients list, or search the Skin Deep database to make sure that “perfume” isn’t listed for those products.
+To find these, check the ingredients list, or search the Skin Deep database to know which products contain “perfume”.
 You’ll be able to see components with odorous notes or if they contain masking agents.